By , JD; and , JD, JD, MEM;

 The Clean Water Act (CWA) was enacted in 1972 to “restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”
 As the primary federal statute regulating the protection of the “waters of the United States,” the CWA established national programs for prevention, reduction, and elimination of pollution in water, including a water quality standards program, a permit program for discharge and treatment of wastewater and storm water, a permitting program for discharge of dredge and fill materials, and an oil pollution prevention program.

-The NPDES permit program requires all parties to have a permit for all discharges of pollutants into jurisdictional waters from “point sources,” which are defined as any “discernible, confined, and discrete conveyance.”
+The NPDES permit program requires all parties to have a permit for all discharges of pollutants into jurisdictional waters from “point sources,” which are defined as any “discernible, confined and discrete conveyance.”
 Pollutants that enter surface waters without passing through a “point source” are considered “non-point source” pollution.
-EPA’s Nonpoint Source Management Program regulates this type of pollution by imposing best management practices on the activities responsible for these pollutants.
+EPA’s Nonpoint Source Management Program leaves nonpoint source pollution to states, with EPA playing a supporting role.

 NPDES permits are issued by the EPA, or by individual states where the state has developed and received EPA approval of a permitting program equivalent to that established under the federal statute.
 The CWA defines the term “pollutant” very broadly when used in the NPDES program to include dredged spoil, solid waste, incinerator residue, filter backwash, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt, and industrial, municipal, and agricultural waste discharged into water.
 There is no de minimis level below which the discharge of a pollutant is not subject to the permitting requirement.

 Water quality standards are distinct from the technology-based requirements and are governed by CWA Section 303.
 Water quality standards are specific to particular bodies of water and are determined by the state, or if the state fails to act, by the EPA.
-To develop water quality standards, the water body is first assigned a designated use or uses (e.g., drinking water, recreation, cold water fishery, etc.).
+EPA also publishes its own water quality criteria, which are recommended water quality values for states and tribes to adopt as water quality standards.
+To develop water quality standards, the water body is first assigned a designated use or uses (e.g., drinking water, recreation, cold water fishery).
 Then, numeric ambient concentrations of pollutants sufficient to protect and sustain those uses are established.
 These numeric values are known as water quality criteria.
 The water quality standards also may be expressed in narrative form.
-These standards will additionally reflect a state’s anti-degradation policy, which requires certain water qualities to be maintained and protected.
+These standards will additionally reflect a state’s antidegradation policy, which requires certain water qualities to be maintained and protected.
 Regardless of whether they are numeric or narrative, all water quality standards applicable to a given water body must be satisfied by all permits issued for discharges into those waters.

 Under Section 303(d), authorized states are required to produce a list of the water bodies in the state that are not expected to meet their water quality standards after the implementation of applicable technology-based standards.
 These are termed “impaired waters,” and the state must produce Total Maximum Daily Loads (TMDLs) for all water bodies designated as such.
 TMDLs are a numerical expression of the maximum level of a pollutant loading that a water body can absorb and still meet water quality standards.
 TMDLs are not directly enforceable against dischargers, but are the basis for “waste load allocations” to individual dischargers that must be included and are enforceable through the dischargers’ NPDES permits.

-In addition to being subject to the NPDES permit program, Publicly-Owned Treatment Works (POTWs) are also regulated by national and local pretreatment standards.
-The General Pretreatment Standards establish responsibilities for federal, state, and local government; industry; and the public to implement pretreatment standards to control pollutants that pass through or interfere with POTW treatment processes or that can contaminate sewage sludge.
-The General Pretreatment Standards apply to all nondomestic sources that introduce pollutants into a POTW.
-These sources of indirect discharges are more commonly referred to as “Industrial Users” (IUs).
+In addition to being subject to the NPDES permit program, publicly owned treatment works (POTWs) are also regulated by national and local pretreatment standards.
+The general pretreatment standards establish responsibilities for federal, state, and local government; industry; and the public to implement pretreatment standards to control pollutants that pass through or interfere with POTW treatment processes or that can contaminate sewage sludge.
+The general pretreatment standards apply to all nondomestic sources that introduce pollutants into a POTW.
+These sources of indirect discharges are more commonly referred to as “industrial users.”

 Section 404 Dredge and Fill Permits